Hormonal Acne Diet vs “Healthy” Recipes on Pinterest

 Drinking too much coffee

 Although there’s no significant evidence that it is true, some sources, including professional skin care companies, suggest cutting down on coffee consumption if you have acne because cortisol – a stress hormone released in your body after drinking coffee, causes increased sebum production.
 Sebum clogs pores and leads to acne breakouts.
 If your general level of stress throughout the day is high, cut down on coffee because it adds to it.
+Cut down but don’t eliminate it from your hormonal acne diet as coffee is rich in antioxidants or substitute coffee with matcha which has even more antioxidants and doesn’t increase the level of cortisol as fast as coffee does it.

 Eating a lot of saturated fats and trans fats